 Donalyn is the founder of the annual summer #bookaday challenge and co-hosts (along with Colby Sharp) the monthly Twitter chat #titletalk, a monthly chat about reading and books.

-Through her international conference presentations, workshops, school visits, published works, and online collaborations with colleagues, Donalyn shares the importance of free choice reading and provides suggestions and resources that foster children’s love of reading and the development of positive reading identities.
+Through her international conference presentations, workshops, school visits, published works, and online collaborations with colleagues, Donalyn shares the importance of self-selected independent reading and provides suggestions and resources that foster children’s love of reading and the development of positive reading identities.
 Presentations include current and timeless research, classroom rituals and routines that support engaging reading communities, classroom and home library development, book recommendations, practical reading and writing workshop strategies and instructional moves, and personal stories about the power of independent reading and student choice.